WHAT IS TINNITUS

 The subjective sounds can be perceived in one ear, in both ears or as a centralized ‘in the head’ noise.
 Tinnitus is mostly described as a ringing noise.
 However, these sounds can present themselves in different forms, namely hissing, buzzing, clicking or roaring noise.
 This condition is often accompanied by hyper sensitivity to environmental sounds known as hyperacusis.
 Hyperacusis is the condition where ordinary sounds are perceived as loud and uncomfortable.

-This hearing anomaly impacts the life of about 700 000 Quebecers, 10% of whom the symptoms significantly impair their quality of life.
+This hearing anomaly impacts the life of about 10% of society, 10% of whom the symptoms significantly impair their quality of life.
 Although tinnitus is most commonly accompanied by a hearing loss, people with normal hearing acuity can equally suffer from tinnitus.
 Stress, fatigue, caffeine, tobacco and alcohol are non-auditory factors that influence the occurrence and severity.

 HOW TO TREAT TINNITUS

 A multidisciplinary team approach including the expertise of an audiologist, an ENT specialist and a psychologist is often needed for optimal treatment.
-Occasionally, the added expertise of a hearing aid acoustician or a neuropsychologist will prove necessary.
+Occasionally, the added expertise of a hearing aid acousticien or other specialized doctor will prove necessary.

 Unfortunately, science has not yet identified a definitive cure for tinnitus.
 Consequently, alternative treatment methods with variable therapeutic effects are proposed: